Dimers and analytic torsion I: Electric correlators

 \section{Electric correlators}

 We are now interested in scaling limits of vertex correlators.
 For instance in the plane, one may consider asymptotics of

-where $\sum\alpha_j=0$.
-Heuristically, we expect these asymptotics to be governed by electric correlators for a free field $\langle :\exp(i\sum_j\alpha_j\phi(z_j):\rangle$, with $g=\pi^{-1}$ (the value read eg from Corollary \ref{Cor:FFplane}).
-However, the discrete height function is at every point deterministic modulo $\Z$ (in the normalisation chosen here).
+where $\sum s_j=0$.
+Here $h$ is the height field of a dimer configuration and $\langle\rangle$ is the expectation under the full-plane measure specified by \eqref{eq:locstats}.
+Heuristically, we expect these asymptotics to be governed by electric correlators for a free field

+(see \eqref{eq:electcorrGFF}), with coupling constant $g_0=\frac 12$ (the value read eg from Corollary \ref{Cor:FFplane}, with $2\pi h$ converging to $\phi$ in the small mesh limit).
+However, the discrete height function is at every point deterministic modulo $\Z$ (recall the choice of normalisation for the height from Section \ref{ss:height}).
 Thus

-is $2\pi$-periodic in each variable, which is not the case of the scalar free field electric correlators:
+is $1$-periodic in each variable, which is not the case for the scalar free field electric correlators:

 This may be seen as a manifestation of the compactified nature of the height field.

 The relevant Cauchy-Riemann operators are those associated to the line bundle $L_\rho$ over the punctured sphere $\Sigma=\hat\C\setminus\{z_1,\dots,z_n\}$, where $\rho:\pi(\Sigma)\rightarrow\U$ is a unitary character.
 The two types of variations we shall consider are the isomonodromic family $(z_1,\dots,z_n)\mapsto L_\rho(z_1,\dots,z_n)$, and Jacobian family $\rho\mapsto L_\rho$.